Fixing mistakes in a new company. ASIC Form 492 – Request for correction

 How do I correct a Director’s date of birth for a newly incorporated company?

-If the change relates to something like a director’s date of birth, then a certified copy of the birth certificate must be lodged together with Form 492.
+If the change relates to a director’s date of birth, a certified copy of the birth certificate must be lodged together with Form 492.

 How do I correct the Registered Office address for a newly formed company?

-To correct the date on which the company’s Registered Office changed, a Form 492 is used and is accompanied by an extract from the relevant board minutes where it isresolved to relocate the Registered Office.
+To correct the date on which the company’s Registered Office changed, Form 492 is used.
+It is accompanied by an extract from the relevant board minutes where it was resolved to relocate the Registered Office.

 Can ASIC refuse to act on the Form 492 to fix the mistake?

 Of course.
 ASIC can decline to act on your Form 492.
-There is no guarantee that ASIC accepts or acts to correct the mistake.
-So be polite and demure in your dealings with ASIC.
+There is no guarantee that ASIC will accept or act to correct the mistake.
+Be polite and respectful in your dealings with ASIC.

 Summary of how to correct a new company with ASIC